lumeland/theme-ebook/src/index.md

 Arbusto Slab, the ABCD's security chief, stood alongside the detective Annabel Scheme at the back of the scrum.

 "She's been acting fishy," Slab said.
-"This whole thing"---he gestured to the reporters---"got put together in two days.
+"This whole thing"he gestured to the reporters"got put together in two days.
 She talked the board into it.
 I don't have any traction, Scheme.
 Sorry to say it, but this case is closed."

 Stella Pajunas stepped up to the podium.